pilotmoon/popclipweb/site/guide/index.md

 PopClip is a [paid](/buy) app with a [free trial](/download) available.
 It is available for macOS only.

-## **Contents**
+## **Site Contents**

-This documentation includes the following sections:
+This website aims to be a complete resource for PopClip users.
+It contains all the documentation for PopClip in one place, with the following sections:

 * The **User Guide** is a complete introduction to PopClip.
 [Install](/guide/install) PopClip and learn the [basic concepts](/guide/basics) of the user interface.
 Take a tour of the [built-in actions](/guide/actions), see how to customize the [settings](/guide/settings) and manage [extensions](/guide/extensions).

-* **App Information** including [download links](/download), [purchase information](/buy), [version history](/changelog) and [support](/support) details.
+* Vital **App Info** including [download links](/download), [purchase information](/buy), [version history](/changelog) and [support](/support) details.

 * The **Knowledge Base** section, with detailed information about compatibility with other apps, troubleshooting tips, FAQs and technical information.

 * **Policies** including [license terms](/terms) and [privacy](/privacy) policy.

-* **Developer Reference** documentation for creating your own PopClip extensions.
-This is hosted on GitHub at <https://github.com/pilotmoon/PopClip-Extensions>.
+* A **Developer Reference** section with [detailed technical documentation](/ref/) on how to create PopClip extensions.

-All the documentaiton can be found linked in the sidebar.
+Extensions are a key part of PopClip and the site contains two key resources for you to explore:

+* The [Extensions Directory](/extensions/) is a searchable catalog of ready-made extensions.

+* Create your own extensions with a graphical interface, using the [Extension Creator](/extensions/create).

-## About this app
+## About PopClip

 ### About the developer

 PopClip is not made by a large company or even a small team; it's made by one person.
 [Pilotmoon Software](https://pilotmoon.com/about/) is a name I use for my business but it's just me, a solo developer, Nick Moore.
 I'm also the one writing this user guide.
 I had the idea for PopClip in 2011 and I've been working on it ever since.
 I'm from the UK and my native language is English.
+For contact details, see [Support and Feedback](/support).

 ### Languages

-PopClip's user interface is available in the following languages: English, French, German, Italian, Japanese, Korean, Portuguese, Russian, Simplified Chinese, Slovak, Spanish, Traditional Chinese and Turkish.
-The language is automatically selected based on your Mac's language settings.
+PopClip's user interface is available English, Chinese (Traditional and Simplified), French, German, Italian, Japanese, Korean, Portuguese, Russian, Slovak, Spanish, and Turkish.

 The documentation only available in English.

-### Version

-This documentation is written for PopClip version 2023.7.